sagyuo/sagyuo/README.md

-plz dont copy my ponies, or cover my pony bc its just annoying !! soft/light inspo is fine <3
+plz dont copy my ponies, or cover my pony bc its just annoying !! soft/light inspo is fine <3 i have like 50 styles so if its drastically different its just me being indecisive T_T

 i am mainly by spawn, but check my characters to help find where i am ! i don't accept friend requests if we've never talked, i hope we share some interests !! :D